igeorge0902/Gateway/dalogin/README.md

 - Registration workflow is implemented with or without voucher activation, but servlets must be configured in the web.xml!
 - Unique username and email checking is not implemented yet fully, but the supplied API will perform the check
 - The servlet context also makes it available to check the active users with a designated API call  (There is one supplied I have used that will make good use of on GlassFish where there is no detaild active sessions list apart from Tomcat)
+- Remove the three unnecessary request overloads from the iOS app ("isCachable").

 After you have built and deployed all parts (web app, iOS) of the service, you have to be able to access the site and use the system.
 Start registration process and the login through WWW (mobile, too), native iOS and iOS webview from the app.